This is level 3: sort positive and negative whole numbers by clicking the purple buttons to swap pairs of numbered cards.

 More on this topic including lesson Starters, visual aids, investigations and self-marking exercises.

-Currently the fastest time for this level (Level 3) has been achieved by 8hughef with a time of 0:12 (that is 12 seconds) on Thursday, January 24, 2019.
+Currently the fastest time in the last 30 days for this level (Level 3) has been achieved by Thomasc with a time of 0:21 (that is 21 seconds) on Thursday, May 21, 2020.
 Can you beat that?
 If you can make sure you claim a trophy because that is how fast times are officially recognised.